Charles Sew Hoy: Recent events

 In August 2015, the Ministry for Culture and Heritage put the artifacts – the remains of a saucer, bell, port-hole fitting, ship's engine telegraph and lamp-bracket – into police care and called for public submissions on their future ownership.

 The 185 submissions – 166 of which came from Sew Hoy family members – overwhelmingly urged that the Ventnor artifacts should be preserved in a museum, preferably The Museum of New Zealand: Te Papa Tongarewa.
 On 10 June 2016, Paul James, the Chief Executive of the Ministry for Culture and Heritage stated that the Crown will assume custody of the Ventnor objects to allow for their future care and management.
 Te Papa seemed the most likely destination.

 Meanwhile, planning is going ahead for a Chinese Historic Ventnor Trail in Northland.
 Liu Sheung Wong's March 2015 proposal to the Far North District Council highlights six key spots on the proposed trail: Te Roroa (plaque and Ventnor Kauri Grove), Signal Station Road, Old Wharf Road (Omapere Beach), Hokianga Museum, Rawene Cemetery and Mitimiti Beach "where there is a beautiful red gateway, a plaque and on outlook to view."

 In 2017, Choie Sew Hoy was posthumously inducted as a Laureate to the New Zealand Business Hall of Fame.

 In 2019, the Sew Hoy Gold Workings and Water-Race System in the Nokomai area were declared a Category 1 Historic Place.

 Liu Shueng Wong is also working on a book, The Call of the Ancestors, dealing with the story of the Ventnor's sinking, due for publication in 2019.

 In March 2021, the Sew Hoy Building (built in 1894) at 29 Stafford Street, Dunedin, was declared a Category 1 Historic Place.

 Sew Hoy Family Reunions

 The descendants of Choie Sew Hoy have been active in celebrating family heritage and bringing the wider family together.
-There have been three official family reunions - in 2007 (Queenstown), in 2013 (Dunedin) and 2019 (Dunedin).
+There have been four official family reunions - in 2007 (Queenstown), in 2013 (Dunedin), in 2019 (Dunedin) and in 2025 (Guangzhou, China).

 The 2019 family reunion marked the 150th Anniversary since Sew Hoy arrived in Dunedin.
 It consisted of 3 days of events - including a bowling night, a historical walking tour, a mini documentary screening, a gala dinner, and an outdoor family activities day.
-Toitu Otago Settlers Museum curator and historian Sean Brosnahan was invited at attend, speak and accept some memorabilia from this event.
+Toitu Otago Settlers Museum curator and historian Sean Brosnahan was invited to attend, speak and accept some memorabilia from this event.
 Just under 250 family members gathered.

+In April 2025, the fourth Choie (Xu in Mandarin) or Sew Hoy Family Reunion was held in Guangzhou China.